carlosdiaz77/Challange4_school_discrict_analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-Ranking wise it did not change the position of  Thomas High School
+Ranking wise, the data eliminated did not change the position of  Thomas High School

 -For Math score  where the average score las lower , the schools keeps its 13th position